kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 apiserver.

 This is not the first attempt.
-An alpha for KEP-1432 shipped in Kubernetes v1.21 that overloaded `ListVolumes`, `ControllerGetVolume`, and `NodeGetVolumeStats` with an embedded `VolumeCondition` field and surfaced findings only as Kubernetes events.
+An alpha for KEP-1432 shipped in Kubernetes v1.21 that embedded `ListVolumes`, `ControllerGetVolume`, and `NodeGetVolumeStats` with an embedded `VolumeCondition` field and surfaced findings only as Kubernetes events.
 The original API never graduated, and the CSI spec is now removing it ([container-storage-interface/spec#604][spec-pr]).
 This KEP documents the replacement and resets graduation to alpha.

+The original feature used only events and metrics because we didn't want to add first-class fields to PVCs and Pods that Kubernetes built-in controllers couldn't react to.
+However, experience showed this conservative approach was insufficient - events are ephemeral and metrics lack the structured, durable state that operators and automation need.
+This enhanced design represents our learning that well-designed status fields, following established Kubernetes patterns, provide essential value even when not directly consumed by core controllers.

 [spec-pr]: https://github.com/container-storage-interface/spec/pull/604

 ## Motivation

-Storage backends fail in ways that Kubernetes cannot see today.
+Storage backends fail in ways that Kubernetes cannot see today — bad sectors, exhausted thin pools, lost physical volumes, network partitions severing the data path.
-A disk can develop bad sectors or a thin pool can run out of space.
-An LVM volume group can lose a physical volume.
-A network partition can sever a node's data path to the storage backend while the control plane keeps working.
-In every case the CSI driver on the node or the storage controller knows something is wrong, but Kubernetes has no API through which drivers can report that knowledge and no status field where operators or automation can read it.
+The CSI driver knows something is wrong, but Kubernetes has no API for drivers to report that knowledge and no status field where operators or automation can read it.

-Without a health signal, the only indication of a storage problem is a pod that hangs on I/O, a mount that fails repeatedly, or an alert from outside the cluster.
-Operators must cross-reference storage-vendor dashboards with Kubernetes objects by hand, and remediation controllers have nothing machine-readable to act on.
-The gap widens with scale: a cluster running thousands of PVCs across hundreds of nodes cannot rely on manual correlation.
+Without a health signal, storage problems surface only as hung I/O or failed mounts, forcing operators to cross-reference vendor dashboards with Kubernetes objects by hand.
+Remediation controllers have nothing machine-readable to act on, and the gap widens with scale.

 An alpha for KEP-1432 shipped in Kubernetes v1.21 that attempted to fill this gap by embedding a `VolumeCondition`